Post-Hospital Care for Elderly Veterans: How to Avoid Readmission and Support a Full Recovery

 - Know the plan for post-hospitalization communication and appointments.
 Follow-ups should be scheduled and on a calendar, with transportation planned ahead.

 - Investigate your loved one’s options for home care.
-If they are a veteran or a spouse of a veteran (living or deceased), they may qualify for the VA’s Aid and Attendance benefit, which covers home-based care (more here).
+If they are a veteran or surviving spouse of a veteran, they may qualify for the VA Aid and Attendance benefit, which can cover the cost of home-based care after discharge.
+Learn more about Aid and Attendance here.
 This will ensure they have help with daily activities during their recovery and have a care professional monitoring their progress—or catching complications early.

 - Plan to check in with your loved one frequently after their hospital stay.
 Hospitalization leaves many feeling vulnerable, and being alone can lead to low spirits.
 Keep your loved one from feeling forgotten by calling, texting, or visiting often.

 Beyond required or prescribed resources, consider what you and your family can realistically provide to your elderly loved one as they rehabilitate.
-If your loved one has memory or cognitive issues, mobility challenges, or other chronic health conditions, think about how their post-hospital care might be impacted.
+If your loved one has memory or cognitive issues, mobility challenges, or other chronic health conditions, think about how their post-hospital care needs may be more complex.

 Home-based care is often preferable for elderly patients, as they can be in familiar surroundings and find comfort in their belongings and routines after their hospital stay.
 Increasing numbers of seniors are choosing to age in place rather than move to assisted living.
-Home health is available in addition to home care (here is the difference).
-That said, if their health needs are extensive, you may want to consider a skilled nursing facility or other residential option where they can access 24-hour assistance.
+Home health and home care are related but distinct services — understanding the difference can help you choose the right level of support.
+That said, if health needs are extensive, a skilled nursing facility or other residential option with 24-hour assistance may be more appropriate.

-Speak to your loved one’s physician and staff about their recommendations and any information they can provide, like websites or brochures.
+Speak to your loved one’s physician and discharge team about their recommendations and any relevant resources.
 You can also use reliable online reviews to vet providers.
-Find out what is covered by your elderly loved one’s health care plan, as well, and calculate costs for the different options available.
-Many hospitals have staff, including social workers, who can help direct you to the right information regarding coverage and community resources.
+Many hospitals have social workers on staff who can help direct you to coverage options and community resources.